Ocoee massacre: Election day

 African Americans were met with resistance from the white community when they attempted to vote on election day.
 Poll workers challenged whether African American voters were really registered.
 The voters had to prove they were registered by appearing before the notary public, R. C. Biegelow, who was regularly sent on fishing trips so that he was impossible to find.
 However, African Americans, including Mose Norman, persisted but were "pushed and shoved away" from the polls.

 Norman contacted Judge John Cheney, who told him that interference with voting was illegal and told him to write the names of the African Americans who were denied their constitutional rights, as well as the names of the whites who were violating them.
-Norman later returned to the polling place in Ocoee with a shotgun.
-Whether the shotgun was taken from Norman is not entirely clear, but whites at the polls drove off Norman using his own shotgun.
+Norman later returned to the polling place in Ocoee.
+It is not clear whether Norman's shotgun was stolen from his car while he attempted to vote, but whites at the polls drove off Norman using his own shotgun.

 The white community began to form a mob and paraded up and down the streets, growing "more disorderly and unmanageable".
 The rest of the African Americans gave up on trying to vote and left the polling place.
 Later during the evening, Sam Salisbury, the former chief of police of Orlando, was called to lead a lynch mob to "find and punish Mose Norman."
 He later proudly bragged about his part in the events.

+Regarding the Ku Klux Klan, Historian David Chalmers asserts: "the evidence does not point to Klan responsibility or participation in the election day race riot in Ocoee in 1920."